sofa-framework/doc/components/mapping/linear/simpletesselatedtetratopologicalmapping.md

 <!-- generate_doc -->
 # SimpleTesselatedTetraTopologicalMapping

-Special case of mapping where TetrahedronSetTopology is converted into a finer TetrahedronSetTopology
+Special case of mapping where TetrahedronSetTopology is converted into a finer TetrahedronSetTopology.

 __Target__: Sofa.Component.Mapping.Linear